Who This Is For

 Continuous validation

 When a writer completes a section, the system checks all mapped requirements are addressed.
-Gaps surface during drafting, not at Red Team.
+Gaps surface during drafting, not at Red Team — at 1/10th the rework cost.

 For complex DoD procurements, this is especially valuable.
 A single NIST SP 800-171 reference expands into 110 security controls across 14 families.
 AI tracks coverage across the entire control set — something human-managed spreadsheets almost never achieve on the first pass.